cmacrury/cmacrury.github.io-old/_pages/about.md

 I'm interested in optimization under uncertainty, particularly when the uncertainty is due to randomness.
 This includes problems such as prophet inequalities, stochastic probing, and online stochastic matching.
-A focus of my work has been in using randomized rounding tools, such as contention resolution schemes, to design algorithms for these problems.
+A focus of my work is using randomized rounding tools, such as contention resolution schemes, to design algorithms for these problems.